dreemproject/dreemgl/docs/guides/components/README.md

 Attributes can be get and set like so:

-    this.rpc.browser.someAttribute = "value"
+    this.rpc.object.someAttribute = "value"

-    console.log("My value is", this.rpc.browser.someAttribute);
+    console.log("My value is", this.rpc.object.someAttribute);

 ### Methods